EdgeApp/edge-docs/source/index.html.md

 | abcError | [`ABCError`](#abcerror) | [ABCError](#abcerror) object |
 | abcTxEngine | [`ABCTxEngine`](#abctxengine) | [ABCTxEngine](#abctxengine) object |

-[`abcTxLib.makeEngine`](#makeengine) initializes the library effectively creating a cryptocurrency wallet within the [ABCWallet](#abcwallet) object.
-The TxLib should spin up any background tasks necessary to begin querying the blockchain and field any requests for transactions. [`abcTxLib.makeEngine`](#makeengine) will be called once for every wallet of the same or different currency.
+[`currencyPlugin.makeEngine`](#makeengine) initializes the library effectively creating a cryptocurrency wallet within the [ABCWallet](#abcwallet) object.
+The TxLib should spin up any background tasks necessary to begin querying the blockchain and field any requests for transactions. [`currencyPlugin.makeEngine`](#makeengine) will be called once for every wallet of the same or different currency.

 Any persistent global information that the TxLib needs to keep should be kept in the `accountDataStore` for encrypted, backed-up data, and in the `accountLocalDataStore` for unencrypted, device specific data.
 Both the dataStores are persisted to disk and survive app shutdown or reboots.